WANdisco/wandisco-documentation-ldm/docs/ldm-metrics.md

 If you navigate to the Metrics tab beneath the Dashboard tab in the main menu, you'll see a number of graphs tracking bandwidth usage, data migrated and live events.

+### Bandwidth Usage

+This graph tracks the rate of data migration across the network within a time period you may specify via the dropdown menu.

+### Live Events

+This graph tracks the changes made to source data that have yet to be migrated to the migration target.

+### Data Migrated per day

+This graph charts the total amount of data migrated by LiveData Migrator each day across a timeframe you may specify via date dropdown menus.

 ## Viewing Metrics in the CLI

 Running the `status` command with the `--diagnostics` parameter will return detailed information about LiveData Migrator operations: